Visitors threatened upset after early D'Agostino goal, but second half onslaught from Stramaccioni's men eventually claimed the spoils

 Mannini fired warning that Siena weren't content to sit on their lead, however, smacking an effort narrowly wide of Julio Cesar's goal on 15 minutes.

-Inter were doing their damnedest to get back on level terms, though, and Milito shaved the post with a header from a Cristian Chivu cross, before hitting the net with a header - only to see the goal ruled out for a push on Siena stopper Gianluca Pegolo.
+Inter worked hard to get back on level terms, though, and Milito shaved the post with a header from a Cristian Chivu cross, before hitting the net with a header - only to see the goal ruled out for a push on Siena stopper Gianluca Pegolo.

 Milito was at the sharp end of everything as the hosts piled on the pressure, but the striker's finishing let him down badly soon after when a lovely move between Joel Obi and Chivu ended with the Argentine rushing his shot and passing a tame effort straight at Pegolo.